TyphooN-/MQL5-NNFX-Risk_Management_System/README.md

 -HorizontalLineThickness - how thick SL, TP, and Limit lines are on the chart.

--InfoMulti - multiplier to fix chart info text (RR/Risk/TP) values.
-Will look into a more elegant solution for long term.

 ### Usage

 This project is intended and may be freely used for education and entertainment purposes.